Perverse schobers, stability conditions and quadratic differentials I: Arc system kits for perverse schobers

 \begin{lemma} There are the following equivalences in $\mathcal{D}(k)$: \begin{enumerate}[label=(\arabic*)] \item Let $e,\eprime$ be two non-virtual edges of $\eS$.
 Then $\on{End}_{\hF(e)}(L_e)\simeq \on{End}_{\hF(\eprime)}(L_{\eprime})$. \item Let $v$ be a vertex of $\eS$ with incident non-virtual halfedges $a,b$.
 Then $\on{End}_{\hF(v)}(L_{v,a})\simeq \on{End}_{\hF(v)}(L_{v,b})$. \item Let $v$ be a boundary vertex of $\eS$ and let $a$ be a non-virtual halfedge incident to $v$ which is part of an edge $e$.
 Then $\on{End}_{\hF(v)}(L_{v,a})\simeq \on{End}_{\hF(e)}(L_e)$. \end{enumerate} \end{lemma}

-\begin{proof} We begin with showing part (1).
-Since $\sow$ is assumed to be connected, it suffices to consider the case where $e,\eprime$ are incident to the same vertex $v$ with $a\in e$ and $b\in \eprime$ two consecutive halfedges at $v$.
-Let $T'$ be the cotwist functor of the adjunction $F_v'\dashv G_v'$ of \Cref{prop:twistv}.
+\begin{proof} We begin by showing part (1).
+Since $\sow$ is assumed to be connected, it suffices to consider the case where $e,\eprime$ are incident to the same vertex $v$ with $a\in e$ and $b\in \eprime$ with $b$ the successor halfedge of $a$ at $v$.
+Let $T_{\hF(v)}$ be the twist functor of the adjunction $F_v'\dashv G_v'$ from \Cref{prop:twistv}.
 There exists an equivalence of functors